 Follow this guide and make the most of your trip even if you’re short on time.
 These are the top sights and things to do during your one day in Mexico City.

 This area is one of the hippest and most fashionable residential neighborhoods in Mexico City.
 La Condesa, which means “countess”, was named after two condesas who owned the entire neighborhood.
 Take a stroll through the streets and admire the Art Nouveau architecture that is reminiscent of the Golden Age in Europe.

 By this time you’ll be starving and will want to eat.
 The only acceptable thing to eat for lunch in Mexico City is street food.
 If you don’t eat the street food in Mexico City, you’re basic.
-There are carts lining the street and the most you’ll pay for an entire meal is $1.50.
-That would include two tacos or 5 taquitos, and a Mexican coke.
+There are carts lining the street, and the most you’ll pay for an entire meal is $1.50.
+That would include two tacos or 5 taquitos and a Mexican coke.
 You won’t regret it.
-You can gauge how good a cart is by the amount of people standing around it.
+You can gauge how good a cart is by the number of people standing around it.

 If you’d rather not do the ballet, you can be serenaded by mariachis in the Venice of Mexico called Xochimilco.
 The colorful boats floating down the canals are the perfect mix of fun and romance.

 For dinner, you can choose any of the 5-star restaurants that are sprinkled throughout Mexico City and along the Paseo de la Reforma.
 It has become an up-and-coming magnet for food connoisseurs galore.
 For a cheaper option, more street food or sit in an outdoor seafood café and order micheladas until you drop in Roma or La Condesa.